Facebook

 Miniature hybrid ball bearings are commonly used at high speed in dental turbines, contra angle handpieces, and dental motors.
 These dental products reach speeds up to 500,000 rpm.
 Other ideal candidates for hybrid bearings are in Aviation, Aerospace, and Defense applications.
 The automotive industry, due to stricter emission directives, looks to increase motor efficiency.
 Turbochargers reach speeds of more than 250,000 rpm and can operate in temperatures from -40 to +320°C by applying hybrid bearings.
 In the machine tool industry, high-precision ABEC7 and ABEC9 hybrid angular contact bearings are being specified for high-speed machine tool spindles.

-Ceramics was introduced in the 1960’s by the aerospace industry.
-Ceramics having high heat resistance properties and being light weight were a perfect solution.
-By the 1980’s, ceramic was becoming widely used.
-Hybrid bearings are used in many other applications including railway, electric vehicles, traction motors, compressors, pumps, vacuum pumps, and fluid machinery.
+Ceramics was introduced in the 1960s by the aerospace industry.
+Ceramics having high heat resistance properties and being lightweight were a perfect solution.
+By the 1980s, ceramic was becoming widely used.
+Hybrid bearings are used in many other applications including railways, electric vehicles, traction motors, compressors, pumps, vacuum pumps, and fluid machinery.

 Silicon Nitride (ceramic) has properties that are much higher than steel.
 Interestingly, silicon nitride has double the hardness of AISI 52100 steel.
 With its coefficient of thermal elongation far lower than steel, it makes silicon nitride more accurate when calculating internal clearance values in low temperatures.